FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 Once you have FusionAuth installed, it should be running at [localhost:9011](http://localhost:9011).
 Navigate there and finish the setup steps.
 When those are completed, login as the administrator that you just created.
 Now we are ready to rock!

-First things first.
-A [FusionAuth Application](https://fusionauth.io/docs/v1/tech/core-concepts/applications/) is simply something a user can log into.
+A [FusionAuth Application](https://fusionauth.io/docs/v1/tech/core-concepts/applications/) is simply something a user can log in to.
-As such, we want to create a new application for our Rails app.
+As such, we want to create a new application in FusionAuth for our Rails app.

-### Create an Application
+### Create an application
-Select `Applications` from the left nav bar.
+Select "Applications" from the left nav bar.
 Then click the green plus sign in the upper-right hand corner to add a new application.
 We will want to configure a few pieces of important information:
-* **Name** (Required): A display name for our application.
+* "Name (Required)": A display name for our application.
 Enter `fusionauth-rails-app`.
-* **Authorized redirect URL's**: Found under the `OAuth` tab.
+* "Authorized redirect URL's": Found under the "OAuth" tab.
 This URL tells FusionAuth where to redirect to after a user successfully authenticates.
-* **Logout URL**: Also found under the `OAuth` tab.
+* "Logout URL": Also found under the "OAuth" tab.
 This URL tells FusionAuth where to redirect to when a user logs out.

 {% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/add-application.png" alt="Creating a new Application in FusionAuth." class="img-fluid" figure=false %}

-### Create a User
+### Create a user
 For this example, we will manually create a user.
-Click on `Users` in the left-nav bar and then click the green plus sign in the upper-right hand corner to add a new user.
+Click on "Users" in the left-nav bar and then click the green plus sign in the upper-right hand corner to add a new user.

 {% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/create-user.png" alt="Creating a new User in FusionAuth." class="img-fluid" figure=false %}

 Configure the following attributes and then save the new user:
-* **Email**
+* "Email"
-* **Password and Confirm**: Toggle `Send email to setup password` to off and manually enter a password for the user.
+* "Password and Confirm": Toggle `Send email to setup password` to off and manually enter a password for the user.

-### Register the User
+### Register the user
 Looking good!
 Now we have our new application and a user.
-The last thing we want to do is `register` the user with our `application`.
+The last thing we want to do is register the user with our application.
-Again, navigate to the `Users` page, find our newly created user, and click the `Manage` button.
+Navigate to "Users -> Manage" for our newly created user.

-Click on the `Add Registration` button, select the Rails application we created, and `save`.
+Click on the "Add Registration" button, select the Rails application we created, and then click on the "Save" button.

 {% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/user-registered.png" alt="The Manage User page in FusionAuth." class="img-fluid" figure=false %}

 ### Issuer and Signing Key

 There are two more attributes we want to configure in FusionAuth.
 The first attribute is the named issuer value used to sign tokens.
 We will use this value when verifying the access token during login.
-To do this, navigate to `Tenants` on the left navigation bar and then click the `Edit` button that corresponds to `Default` tenant.
-Set the `issuer` field under the `General` tab.
+To do this, navigate to "Tenants" on the left-nav bar and then click the "Edit" button that corresponds to "Default" tenant.
+Set the "Issuer" field under the "General" tab.

 {% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/issuer.png" alt="The Edit Tenant page where the issuer field is set." class="img-fluid" figure=false %}

 The second attribute is the HMAC signing key that is used to encode the token.
-Navigate to `Settings > Key Master` from the left navigation bar.
+Navigate to "Settings -> Key Master" from the left navigation bar.
-Then click on the `View` button that corresponds to the `Default Signing Key`.
-From here, `click to reveal` the key and copy it to a safe location.
+Then click on the "View" button that corresponds to the `Default Signing Key`.
+From here, "click to reveal" the key and copy it to a safe location.
 We will need this value to successfully decode the token in our application.

 {% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/secret.png" alt="The Edit Tenant page where the issuer field is set." class="img-fluid" figure=false %}

-## Build the Rails Application
+## Build the Rails application
-Lets get started building a very basic Rails application to demonstrate authentication with FusionAuth.
+Let's get started building a very basic Rails application to demonstrate authentication with FusionAuth.
+If you would like to jump straight to checking out the code, see our Github repo [here](https://github.com/FusionAuth/fusionauth-example-rails-oauth).

 Create a new Rails application.
 ```bash